HybridDog/sumpf/README.md

 	more from the normal hut
 * Use the mapgen decoration function instead of habitat to rarely spawn swamp grass and birches
+* Sometimes the huts have visible gaps in the roofs; this should be fixed